 To use a Chassis in the SystemDefinition, you must add it to the Chassis collection using the add() method.
 The Chassis collection in the SystemDefinition object is accessed through the chassis property.
-You can add a chassis with just a number or you can include additional options:
+You add the chassis using the chassis VISA resource ID string and you can also include additional options:

 '''

-Add chassis with number or options
+Add chassis with resource ID string

-my_system.chassis.add(chassis_number)
+my_system.chassis.add(chassis_resource_id_string)

-or
+including options

-my_system.chassis.add(chassis_number, "DriverSetup=model=GenericPxieChassis")
+my_system.chassis.add(chassis_resource_id_string, "Simulate=True,DriverSetup=Model=GenericPxieChassis")

 '''